maxulfves/Mandelbrot_QT/README.md

 - Make the task bar more useful.
 - Perhaps the window should be scaleable.
 Might be too much work for a demo.
 Should be examined.
 - Test the functionallity on another setup.
+- Add zoom-functionality for the Mandelbrot set.
+Might too heavy for a normal CPU to handle as the scaling factor increases, in which case it should be pre-rendered.

 ![Image not available](https://github.com/maxulfves/Mandelbrot_QT/blob/main/Teasers/Multibrot.PNG)